Thank you, Sonoma County educators, for your interest in participating in the Student Voice Initiative.

 How will it work?

-We are looking for up to 5 Sonoma County high school schools that believe that student voice matters and are willing to participate in this experiment.
+We are looking for high school schools that believe that student voice matters and are willing to participate in this experiment.
 If your school(s) participate:

 - Online, interactive reports will be delivered to you within ~7 business days that, we believe, will provide incredibly rich, robust, and valuable data;